octospacc/sitoctt/en/miscellanea/Chi-Sono.md

 ## My contacts

+When comments on this site are not enough, if you want to contact me privately for some reason, you can:

+- Write to me through the contact form on <https://octospacc.altervista.org/contatti-%F0%9F%98%BA%EF%B8%8F/>
+- Email me at <code class="octt-contact">[Enable JavaScript]</code> or <code class="octt-contact">[Enable JavaScript]</code>
+- Write me a message via ActivityPub at <code class="octt-contact">[Enable JavaScript]</code>

-You can find me on the Fediverse, at my favorite contacts that I leave below.
+Alternatively, but I don't check them much, you can find me on the Fediverse platforms that I leave below:

 - <b style="Color:#FFA020;">Friendica</b>: [@octt@poliverso.org](https://poliverso.org/profile/octt)
 - <b style="Color:#3088D4;">Mastodon</b>: [@octo@mastodon.uno](https://mastodon.uno/@octo)